ClickCease

 Wage and hour cases are seen most frequently out of all the types of cases in employment law because these cases are easily the most documented cases of employment law violations.
 Wage violation occurs in the following situations:

-• Employer fails to provide pay stubs with detailed information.
+• Employer fails to provide pay stubs with the required information.

-• Employees are classified as “exempt” and are not given overtime pay.
+• Employees are classified as “exempt” and are not given overtime pay, meal periods, or rest breaks.

 • An employer does not provide employees with 10-minute breaks for every four hours of work.

-• Employers do not provide employees with meal breaks within the first five hours of work.
+• Employers do not provide employees with full 30-minute meal breaks within the first five hours of work.

-• Employer neglects to provide paid time for tasks required to properly prepare for work.
+• Employer fails to provide paid time for tasks required to properly prepare for work.

-• Employer neglects to ensure employees are meeting minimum wage requirements.
+• Employer fails to ensure employees are meeting minimum wage requirements.

-• Employer neglects to provide second meal breaks for shifts longer than 10 hours.
+• Employer fails to provide second meal breaks for shifts longer than 10 hours.

 Learn more about the specific California laws regarding wage and hour violations: